-The commercial availability of any approved competing product could potentially inhibit recruitment and enrollment in the Company's clinical trials.
-The Company may successfully conclude its clinical trials and obtain final regulatory authorization or certification, and nevertheless may fail to compete against competitors (such as the CE-marked and FDA-approved device from Inspire and the CE-marked device from ImThera/LivaNova, currently running an IDE study in the United States) or alternative treatments that may be available or developed for the relevant indication.
+The commercial availability of any approved competing product could potentially inhibit recruitment and enrollment in our clinical trials.
+We may successfully conclude our clinical trials and obtain final regulatory authorization or certification, and nevertheless may fail to compete against competitors or alternative treatments that may be available or developed for the relevant indication.
 Alternative treatments include devices and surgery, as well as potential pharmacological treatments, among others.
 New treatment options may emerge yielding clinical results better than or equal to those achieved with the Genio system, possibly at a lower cost.
-Emergence of such new therapies may inhibit the Company's ability to develop and grow the market for the Genio system.
-Furthermore, new entrants into the markets in which the Company operates could also decide to more aggressively compete on price, requiring the Company to reduce prices to maintain market share.
+Emergence of such new therapies may inhibit our ability to develop and grow the market for the Genio system.
+Furthermore, new entrants into the markets in which we operate could also decide to more aggressively compete on price, requiring us to reduce prices to maintain market share.